 A Trauma-Informed Approach to Working with Racial Stress

-Trauma comes in many forms, ranging from one deeply impactful event to a repetitive stress.
-But for some clients, especially those of color, the repetitive stress they face is systemic.
-We often hear about microaggressions, but from a trauma-informed perspective, a better term might be “racial trauma encounters.”
+One example we often hear about is microaggressions.
+But from a trauma-informed perspective, a better term might be “racial trauma encounters.”
 And sometimes, these encounters even occur in our office.

 The majority of therapists’ training – especially in the United States – is based in a white, Eurocentric approach.
 So sometimes, the therapeutic approaches we believe would be most helpful for a client actually de-validate their cultural experiences.